wyfbw07/CAN-Payload-Encode-Decode-Tool/README.md

 encodedDlc = dbcFile.encode(168, signalsToEncode, encodedPayload);
 ```

 The function encodes one or more signals at once into a single message payload.
-The fixed size encodedPayload array contains the generated payload once the function has been called.
+The fixed size encodedPayload array contains the encoded payload once the function has been called.
 An additional value is returned to specify the message size of the encoded payload.